remixz/run-js/README.md

 ### Source maps

 No need to go through the hullabaloo of setting up source maps.
 They're just there, and they just work.

+### Live reload

+When you make a change, the browser will automatically reload.
+Easy peasy.

 ### Custom HTML pages